Dani Jones

-High School career
+High school career

 Born in Fort Wayne, Indiana and raised in Phoenix, Arizona, Jones attended and ran for Desert Vista High School.
 In spring 2012, she won her first Arizona state title in the 1600-meters.
 The following year, she won the Arizona state cross country title.
 She eventually set Arizona high school state outdoor track records for the mile, 1600 m, and 3200 m.

 College career

-Jones attended the University of Colorado from 2015-2020 where she was a four-time NCAA Divion I champion capturing titles in the outdoor 5000-meters, indoor 3000-meters, cross-country, and the distance medley relay.
+Jones attended the University of Colorado from 2015 to 2020 where she was a four-time NCAA Divion I champion capturing titles in the outdoor 5000-meters, indoor 3000-meters, cross-country, and the distance medley relay.
 She earned All-America honors 12-times.

 As a collegiate athlete for the Colorado Buffaloes, she won the 3000 m and the distance medley relay at the 2017 NCAA Division I Outdoor Track and Field Championships.
 During a redshirt season in spring 2018, she won the National Women's 1500 m at the Prefontaine Classic.
 That fall, she led her team to an NCAA title at the 2018 NCAA Division I Cross Country Championships by way of her first-place finish in the race.
 This was the second time in two decades that the Buffaloes had both a first-place finisher and finished in first place as a team at the national championships.
 She won the Honda Sports Award as the nation's best female collegiate cross-country competitor in 2019.